Give

 Most of IDAT’s patients are pregnant women, breastfeeding mothers and children from remote villages.
 Patients will often walk two days to reach the hospital.
 They sleep on the road with their children and arrive on the second day.

-Charge Nurse, Rebekah Soper, explains how oxygen concentrators are vital for supporting sick babies who are admitted with respiratory infections after such a gruelling journey:
+Charge nurse, Rebekah Soper, explains how oxygen concentrators are vital for supporting sick babies who are admitted with respiratory infections after such a gruelling journey:

 ‘Recently, we’ve seen so many babies with respiratory problems.
 Bronchiolitis is a viral infection where the airways in the lungs become inflamed – they struggle to breathe and their blood oxygen levels drop.
 It normally takes a few days for them to improve.